hyeneung/Live-Chat-Analyzer/docs/LOAD_TEST_REPORT.md

 ### 1.1.
 Objective

 The primary goal of this load test is to evaluate the performance and stability of the chat system under a high-volume messaging load.
 The test simulates a large number of concurrent users sending messages at a steady rate, allowing us to measure message processing latency, resource utilization, and overall system reliability.
-This scenario specifically targets the latency improvements made by refactoring the `chat-server` to publish messages directly to Redis.

 ### 1.2.
 Test Configuration